semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 This guide explains how to connect your repository to Semgrep App to scan continuously.

-:::note
+:::info
 * This guide's configuration and feature support are specific to Semgrep-App-connected CI jobs.
-Refer to [Running Semgrep in CI without Semgrep App](../manual-ci-setup) for stand-alone CI jobs.
+Refer to [Running Semgrep in CI without Semgrep App](../running-semgrep-ci-without-semgrep-app) for stand-alone CI jobs.
 * Semgrep 0.98.0 introduced changes to how certain CI providers fetch environment variables.
 Refer to the appendix at the end of this document for more information.
 :::